The Legend of Zelda: The Minish Cap: Development and promotion

-The game contains a developmental in-joke to the Oracle of Ages and Oracle of Seasons titles in an optional side-quest which sees the player aiding three females travelers from distant lands who are looking for a place to stay.
-These characters are Din, Nayru, and Farore, from the Oracle titles.
-The player will only able to provide housing for two of the three women, and although their landlord makes reference to building a third house for the third woman, this never occurs in the game.
-The description given for Farore on her in-game Figurine also mentions that people take advantage of her which makes her upset.
-This relates to the third planned Oracle game surrounding Farore, Oracle of Secrets, which was scrapped.

 A first in the Zelda series, the game was released in European territories before North America.
 The main cited reason for this was the Nintendo DS: with the European DS Launch scheduled for Spring 2005, Nintendo of Europe pushed to make The Minish Cap its handheld Christmas "killer app".
 Conversely, Nintendo of America held back on its release so not to "cannibalize" the DS market.
 The game is included in the list of Game Boy Advance games that is now available for download for the Nintendo 3DS's Virtual Console by Nintendo 3DS Ambassadors.

 In Europe, the game was available either as a standalone packaged game, or as part of a special pack, which included one of only 25,000 limited edition, Zelda-themed Game Boy Advance SP.
 The Triforce SP is matte gold in color, with a Triforce logo stamped on the lid, and the Hyrule royal family crest printed on the lower right face.
 As a launch promotion, Nintendo Europe also produced seven 24-carat gold plated Game Boy Advance SP consoles, with six given away to people who found a golden ticket inside their Triforce SP package, and a seventh as a magazine promotion.
 Thirty were autographed by Miyamoto himself at the opening of the Nintendo World Store in New York.